Codon degeneracy: Implications

 These properties of the genetic code make it more fault-tolerant for point mutations.
 For example, in theory, fourfold degenerate codons can tolerate any point mutation at the third position, although codon usage bias restricts this in practice in many organisms; twofold degenerate codons can withstand silence mutation rather than Missense or Nonsense point mutations at the third position.
 Since transition mutations (purine to purine or pyrimidine to pyrimidine mutations) are more likely than transversion (purine to pyrimidine or vice versa) mutations, the equivalence of purines or that of pyrimidines at twofold degenerate sites adds a further fault-tolerance.

-A practical consequence of redundancy is that some errors in the genetic code cause only a silent mutation or an error that would not affect the protein because the hydrophilicity or hydrophobicity is maintained by equivalent substitution of amino acids; for example, a codon of NUN (where N = any nucleotide) tends to code for hydrophobic amino acids.
-NCN yields amino acid residues that are small in size and moderate in hydropathy; NAN encodes average size hydrophilic residues.
+A practical consequence of redundancy is that some errors in the genetic code cause only a synonymous mutation, or an error that would not affect the protein because the hydrophilicity or hydrophobicity is maintained by equivalent substitution of amino acids (conservative mutation).
+For example, a codon of NUN (where N = any nucleotide) tends to code for hydrophobic amino acids, NCN yields amino acid residues that are small in size and moderate in hydropathy, and NAN encodes average size hydrophilic residues.
 These tendencies may result from the shared ancestry of the aminoacyl tRNA synthetases related to these codons.

 These variable codes for amino acids are allowed because of modified bases in the first base of the anticodon of the tRNA, and the base-pair formed is called a wobble base pair.
 The modified bases include inosine and the Non-Watson-Crick U-G basepair.